Steepy12/OpenDryer/README.md

 ### the electronic schematic can be found [here](https://www.tinkercad.com/things/ahP5V3AsNab).

+### The discord where you can find me and discuss about this or all my projects can be found [here](https://discord.gg/VvGP6tTeca).

 ### If you want to make it you will need:
 - a 3D printer
 - a laser cutter